dai-shi/waku/README.md

 Server components can still be rendered below this boundary, but only via composition (e.g., `children` props).
 Together they form [a new "React server" layer](https://github.com/reactwg/server-components/discussions/4) that runs _before_ the traditional "React client" layer with which you're already familiar.

-Client components are still server-side rendered as SSR is distinct concept from RSC.
+Client components are still server-side rendered as SSR is a distinct concept from RSC.
 See the [linked diagrams](https://github.com/reactwg/server-components/discussions/4) for a helpful visual.

 #### Further reading